BiElisa/Sensitivit_Analysis_Postprocessing/README.md

 - dakota_test_parallel.in
 - conduit_solver.template

-The current folder provides examples of those files (dakota_tabular_orig.dat, dakota_test_parallel_orig.in, conduit_solver_orig.template).
-Rename them by removing "_orig".

 Moreover, you need to have a folder containing all the simulations resulting from the sensitivity analysis.
 The best structure could be having a folder "workdir" which contains other folders "workdir.1", "workdir.2", etc.

-## Execute the extraction of all the data from simulations results, files _p.std
+## Execute the extraction of all the data from simulations results, files p.std

 Execute the script "extract_allData.py", for example by terminal: